Characters: Darkwing Duck

 - Villainous Harlequin: He wore a black and white harlequin suit complete with a ruff.

 An arch-enemy of Derek Blunt.
 He came into possession of a list of SHUSH agents and began murdering them to draw Blunt out of retirement for revenge.
 Darkwing was asked to support Blunt by J. Gander Hoover.

-Laughing Mad: He was more restrained than some villains, but he spent a lot of time cackling and he was very obsessed over gaining revenge on Derek Blunt.
+- Laughing Mad: He was more restrained than some villains, but he spent a lot of time cackling and he was very obsessed over gaining revenge on Derek Blunt.

-Non-Action Guy: Phineas did pull out a ray gun to use on two unarmed opponents, but he was an intellectual villain who preferred to hire muscle and keep his own hands clean.
+- Non-Action Guy: Phineas did pull out a ray gun to use on two unarmed opponents, but he was an intellectual villain who preferred to hire muscle and keep his own hands clean.
 This came back to bite him when his auction for the list of agents didn't go as planned and he had no plans on what to do about an audience full of angry, violent villains.

 A famous news reporter who wanted higher ratings, so she created her criminal persona "The Bugmaster" to create her own personal crime wave so she could reap the rewards of having the highest rated news show in St. Canard, covering her battles with Darkwing.
 She learned rather quickly that Evil Pays Better